UNSW Library Collection Development Strategy

 The Library does not encourage or accept unsolicited gifts of material (2 exceptions are noted below).
 Unsolicited material may be disposed of at the Library's discretion without reference to the donor.

-• Donations by UNSW Press of new titles, and
+• donations by UNSW Press of new titles

-Exceptional donations including donations of unencumbered funds must be approved by the University Librarian and will be maintained or discarded in accordance with Library requirements without reference to the donor or their descendants.
+In all other cases, exceptional donations including donations of unencumbered funds can only be approved by the Director & University Librarian and will be maintained or discarded in accordance with Library requirements without reference to the donor or their descendants.

 UNSW corporate publications